Ongoing Strategic Assessment

 Lower-confidence, longer-term implication.
 The thesis below is directionally plausible but unquantified.

-This path operates on a longer timeline, but the crisis creates the political conditions that decades of agricultural policy papers could not.
+This option operates on a longer timeline, but the crisis creates the political conditions that decades of agricultural policy papers could not.

 The directional argument: at $150+ oil, the cost of importing food to Hawaii rises enough that local production becomes more competitive relative to imports.
 The crisis creates a market signal favoring local agriculture that normal pricing does not.